WISECircuitsLab/wise-book2/CONTRIBUTING.md

 5. Commit your changes and push your branch to GitHub.
 6. Submit a pull request through the GitHub website.

-## Code of Conduct
+## Table Of Contents

-Please note that the BIOMADE Electrochemical Bioreactor Monitoring project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By contributing to this project you agree to abide by its terms.
+Please note that the BIOMADE Electrochemical Bioreactor Monitoring project is released with a [Contributor Table Of Contents](CONDUCT.md).
+By SPI Protocol to this project you agree to abide by its terms.